When Jehovah’s Witnesses Ask, “But Where Would I Go?”

 The Real Answer

 One of the things I like to say when I talk to Jehovah’s Witnesses is that their religion is like an abusive relationship.
 The religion tells them what to think about higher education, their family roles, and people who are outside the religion.
 The religion controls how they dress for meetings, the type of sex that even married couples can have, what information they’re allowed to explore, and how they spend their free time.
-The religion threatens them with shunning if they “act up” or dare question the religion’s authority, much less ignore that authority; they are also threatened with certain death at Armageddon if they don’t toe the line.
+The religion threatens them with shunning if they “act up,” or dare question the religion’s authority, much less ignore that authority; they are also threatened with certain death at Armageddon if they don’t toe the line.
 Congregants need to give an accounting of their preaching work and answer to the elders when asked just about any question.
 They are constantly reminded of how they could be doing more to benefit the religion, at the expense of themselves.
 They are also isolated from the outside world by being told that they should limit and even cut off association with those who are not Jehovah’s Witnesses.
 How is this not like being with an abusive boyfriend/girlfriend or spouse?

 This process of deciding what you believe can take years for former Jehovah’s Witnesses, and there’s certainly nothing wrong with that.
 Why does anyone feel a need to rush into a set of beliefs or system of worship?
 If you’re 40 years old, do you really think a few measly decades on this planet is enough time to determine the truth about how life got here, what happens when we die, and if god actually exists?
 If you strongly believe in god, do you really think that he would kill you because you have sincere doubts about one religion, or religion in general?
-If god gave you a brain with the ability to reason and think critically, why would you be punished for using those and especially if you’re thinking critically about a religion that has so many obvious shortcomings and which is very well abusive?
+If god gave you a brain with the ability to reason and think critically, why would you be punished for using those, and especially if you’re thinking critically about a religion that has so many obvious shortcomings, and which is very well abusive?

-Whatever someone’s beliefs when they step away from the religion of Jehovah’s Witnesses, the point is that they’re at least thinking for themselves and doing what they feel is right and what doesn’t hurt other people, and are following a path that doesn’t hurt themselves either.
+Whatever someone’s beliefs when they step away from the religion of Jehovah’s Witnesses, the point is that they’re at least thinking for themselves and doing what they feel is right, and what doesn’t hurt other people, and are following a path that doesn’t hurt themselves either.
 Where that path leads is up to them, but it shouldn’t go back to a religion that protects pedophiles above their victims, sweeps domestic violence under the rug, and shuns people for being victims of horrific acts and for making better choices for themselves.

 All these other arguments for staying in the religion just don’t hold weight.
-Jehovah’s Witnesses are not as loving as they would like people to think and have no reason to dismiss the loving acts of others.
-Their preaching work is obviously deficient and doesn’t actually follow the model left by Jesus, no matter how many countries they reach.
-They don’t adhere to the bible and are even guilty of creating their own inaccurate translation in order to support their beliefs.
+Jehovah’s Witnesses are not as loving as they would like people to think, and they have no reason to dismiss the loving acts of others.
+Their preaching work is obviously deficient, and doesn’t actually follow the model left by Jesus, no matter how many countries they reach.
+They don’t adhere to the bible and are guilty of creating their own inaccurate translation in order to support their beliefs.
 While Jehovah’s Witnesses may stick to these arguments to defend the religion, remember that many people make excuses for abusive partners in the same way, picking and choosing their few positive traits to overlook their glaring, horrific shortcomings.

 Like getting out of an abusive relationship, the key is to first get out.
 Where you go after that, well, the answer will usually come to you in time.